signalfx/integrations/collectd-etcd/README.md

     [<img src='./img/chart-etcd-instances-top-bandwidth.png' width=200px>](./img/chart-etcd-instances-top-bandwidth.png)

-  - **Gets Successful Trend**: A stack chart showing the number of successful get operations per second
+  - **Gets Successful Trend**: A stacked chart showing the number of successful get operations per second for each of the instances running on the host

     [<img src='./img/chart-etcd-instances-gets-success.png' width=200px>](./img/chart-etcd-instances-gets-success.png)

-  - **Gets Failed Trend**: A stack chart showing the number of failed get operations per second.
+  - **Gets Failed Trend**: A stack chart showing the number of failed get operations per second for each of the instances running on the host.
 Compare with above chart to analyze the success ratio

     [<img src='./img/chart-etcd-instances-gets-fail.png' width=200px>](./img/chart-etcd-instances-gets-fail.png)